iBraskyy/csa-individual/index.md

 ### Calculator

-Linked Lists are a type of data structure in which each piece of data contains a reference link to the next piece of data, meaning that the next node can be referenced through the cucrent node
-In our code, generic T was used because we did not know which data types would be inputed into the queue, and so it allows us to use the data without specifically defining a data type
+Linked lists is a data strucutre where each data value has a link that connects to the NEXT piece of data.
+There are nodes that are connected to the current node, either next or previous.
+Genertic T was implemented because we weren't able to know which data types would be inserted into the queue, so it gives us the abiity to use data without specifying which type.

    We used stacks in order to implement Reverse Polish Notation to create the calculator object.